DRted2099/Project-01/README.md

 7. Reliability of the whole line (series reliability)
 8. Cost comparision of each workstation

-The last section of the script consists of custom functions that generates breakdown time, cycle time and set-uo time of each of the machines
+The last section of the script consists of custom functions that generates breakdown time, cycle time and set-up time for each of the machines